 If you have a chalk liner this works well, or you can use pylons or other markers.
-Separate the field into 'slices' like pizza.
-These slices will group together several positions on the field.
+Separate the field into 'slices' like pizza, and have it correspond with one of the positions on the field.

 This drill is intended to teach younger players the importance of playing their position on the field - to prevent kids from fighting over the ball when it is hit.